Skip to main content

 *includes deaths from COVID pandemic

-Per RCW 72.09.770, the department shall conduct an unexpected fatality review in any case in which the death of an incarcerated individual is unexpected, or any case identified by the Office of the Corrections Ombuds for review.
+In 2021, RCW 72.09.770was signed into law, requiring the department to conduct an unexpected fatality review for any unexpected death of an incarcerated individual, or upon request of the Office of the Corrections Ombuds.

 Unexpected Fatality Review Reports (600-SR001) and Corrective Action Plans (600-PL001)